Uberi/devenv/README.md

 #!/usr/bin/env bash
 docker run -v "$(pwd):/home/dev/app" --security-opt no-new-privileges "$@" -it uberi/devenv
 EOF
-cat << 'EOF' > ~/.local/bin/devenv-with-sudo
+cat << 'EOF' > ~/.local/bin/devenv-lite
 #!/usr/bin/env bash
-docker run -v "$(pwd):/home/dev/app" "$@" -it uberi/devenv
+docker run -v "$(pwd):/home/dev/app" --network host "$@" -it uberi/devenv
 EOF
-chmod +x ~/.local/bin/devenv ~/.local/bin/devenv-with-sudo
+chmod +x ~/.local/bin/devenv ~/.local/bin/devenv-lite

 # now, try it out
 devenv

-# this version allows sudo to be used within the container, the password is "dev"
+# this version allows sudo to be used within the container (password is "dev") and also makes services inside the container to be visible outside of the container, and vice versa
-# sudo isn't enabled by default, since it requires us to use a less restrictive seccomp profile (i.e., it's potentially less secure)
+# devenv-lite is potentially less secure because sudo requires this to use a less restrictive seccomp profile, and services within the container can see services on the host OS
-devenv-with-sudo
+devenv-lite
 ```

 Or, build it yourself: